apache/pulsar/site2/docs/admin-api-schemas.md

 #### Set topic-level schema compatibility strategy

-To set a schema compatibility check strategy at the topic level, use one of the following methods.
+To set a schema compatibility check strategy at the topic level, you can use one of the following methods.

 ````mdx-code-block
 <Tabs groupId="api-choice"